Newton's First Law of Motion: An object remains at rest or moves in a straight line at constant speed unless acted upon by an external force.

 Equilibrium:

 The concept of equilibrium is closely intertwined with Newton's First Law.
 An object is said to be in equilibrium when the net force acting on it is zero, resulting in no changes in its state of motion.
-In other words, if the forces acting on an object are balanced, the object will remain at rest or continue moving at a constant velocity.
-This principle is exemplified by objects suspended by strings, where the tension in the string balances the gravitational force.
+In simple terms, when the forces on an object are balanced, it stays at rest or moves with constant velocity.
+A common example is an object hanging from a string, where the tension in the string exactly counteracts the force of gravity.

 Practical Applications: